AnaBike022/Work-force/README.md

 # Work-force
-This project explored how some demographic features like educational level, age, occupation and race influences the income levels of individuals.
+This project explored how demographic features such as educational level, age, occupation, and race influence individuals' income levels.
+The project highly

+plt.savefig("mypic.png")